Brexit begins: UK triggers Article 50

 Theresa May, the British Prime Minister, confirmed that the UK has triggered Article 50 of the Lisbon Treaty, beginning a legal process that must end in two years' time with Britain leaving the EU.

 "This is an historic moment for which there can be no turning back.
-Britain is leaving the European Union," May told the House of Commons in London.
+Britain is leaving the European Union," May told the House of Commons in London."

 A few minutes earlier in Brussels, the British Permanent Representative to the EU, Sir Tim Barrow, delivered a six-page formal letter of notification to Donald Tusk, the President of the European Council, in Brussels.